OpenPecha/stt-documentation/Documentation/asr_training_history.md

 Traine with and without freezing the feature extractor `model.freeze_feature_extractor()` and see the effects.

 ##### Data used
-Taking data snapshot at 23th April 2024.
-For 771.30 hours of data with the following distribution
+Taking data snapshot at 23rd April 2024.
+For 771.30 hours of data with the following distribution.

 |Department | Hours  |
 |-----------|--------|